EESSI/docs/docs/using_eessi/building_on_eessi.md

 ```
 module use ${EASYBUILD_INSTALLPATH}/modules/all
 ```

-You may want to do this as part of your `.bashrc`.
+You may want to do this as part of your `.bashrc` (unless your system is heterogenous, since then the `module use` path may then be different per run - see the note above).

 Now, we should be able to load our newly build module:
 ```